Rhoxio/influence-offers/README.md

 # Influence Offers

-This is an app built to allow Players to find Offers on mobile games
+This is an app built to allow Players to find Offers on mobile games.
+It features a weighted suggestion system based on previous offers the Player has claimed as well as some base weights for Player age and gender.

 Ruby Version: `3.1.2`
 Rails Version: `7.1.2`